GobySoft/goby3/src/doc/markdown/doc600_moos.md

 ## iFrontSeat

 iFrontSeat is a MOOS application used to interface a Goby/MOOS community (the "backseat") running pHelmIvP with a given manufacturer's vehicle (the "frontseat").

-The usage of iFrontSeat and the existing driver suite is explained in the Goby user manual (see \ref main_resources).
+The existing drivers are mentioned in the [goby_frontseat_interface](doc506_goby_frontseat_interface.md) page.

 ### Writing a new driver for iFrontSeat